vishaalupot/CaringHands/README.md

 ![cover](https://github.com/vishaalupot/CaringHands/assets/84678878/0911de89-b265-431b-b5f4-b45bb0160cf1)

 <p>CaringHands is a novel solution designed to address a critical issue that affects a significant portion of the population - elderly individuals living alone.
-As people age, the risk of falling increases, and falls are one of the leading causes of injury-related deaths among the elderly, accounting for approximately 40% of all major injury deaths.
+As people age, the risk of falling increases , and falls are one of the leading causes of injury-related deaths among the elderly, accounting for approximately 40% of all major injury deaths.
 Falls can also lead to other complications, such as fractures, head injuries, and long-term disabilities, all of which can impact the quality of life of the elderly.</p>

 <div align="center">
 <h1>Care Watch</h1>